 The project Bench-QC is a cooperation between industrial and research partners of different expertise.
 They aim to develop and implement a universal framework to allow a quantitative comparison of entire solution approaches of industrial problems using quantum computing as the practical usability of quantum computing hardware in industrial applications strongly depends on the combination of case application, used algorithm, mathematical problem formulation and given hardware parameters.

-Bench-QC is headed by the Machine Learning Reply GmbH.
-Researchers from the Fraunhofer-Gesellschaft (FhG), the Fraunhofer Institutes for Cognitive Systems (IKS) and for Integrated Circuits (IIS) are working together with the Quantinuum GmbH, the BMW GmbH and the OptWare GmbH.
-The Airbus Defence and Space GmbH is an associated partner of this project.
+From the scientific side Bench-QC is supported by the Fraunhofer-Gesellschaft (FhG), the Fraunhofer Institutes for Cognitive Systems (IKS) and for Integrated Circuits (IIS).
+They are working together with various industry partners.

 Dr. Johannes Oberreuter, Machine Learning Reply GmbH